Family Respite Services

 Caring for an individual with developmental disabilities can have severe emotional and physical effects.
 It can often leave caregivers feeling depressed, burned out, tired and stressed.
 That’s where UCP’s Family Respite comes in.
 When caregivers need a break and a few hours to rest and renew their energy, UCP’s Family Respite Services can help.

-Respite care is available to families caring for someone living with developmental disabilities.
-The program gives parents the freedom to complete activities we take for granted in our everyday lives:
+The in-home program gives parents and caregivers the freedom to complete activities we often take for granted in our everyday lives:

 - Running errands

 - Taking care of household concerns

 - Spending time with other children in the family

 It goes without saying that caregiving is a difficult job, but few know just how devastating the results can be when a family does not receive respite care.

 Simply put, Respite Care provides much needed relief from caregiving duties when you’re looking after a loved one who requires frequent supervision and care.

 Facts about UCP Family Respite Care clients

 - We provide 21,500 hours/month of respite service in Yolo, Sacramento, Placer and El Dorado counties